-When you choose an enterprise provider, you instantly benefit from their years of expertise focusing on similar projects.
+When you choose an enterprise provider, you instantly benefit from their years of expertise focusing on specific, similar projects.
 They will create the best experience for all levels of your organization - from C-Suite executives, to regional managers, to your customer-facing staff.

 Enterprise solutions are also better at predicting where your industry is going.
 Because these providers also work with several other customers, they can identify common consumer trends and implement them to keep pace with consumer expectations.
 Additionally, it doesn’t hurt that enterprise platforms are inherently more flexible and able to adapt to a variety of use cases.